MOEAFramework/MOEAFramework/docs/writingExternalProblem.md

 `/mingw64/bin/gcc`.

 The program can hang if the number of decision variables sent to the program do not match the expected number, as it will wait for further input.
-To assit in debugging, set `org.moeaframework.problem.external_problem_debugging = true` in `moeaframework.properties`.
+To assist in debugging, set `org.moeaframework.problem.external_problem_debugging = true` in `moeaframework.properties`.